stolostron/rhacm-docs/_pages/sizing_work.md

 ---
 layout: page
-title: GitHub issue points
+title: Sizing work
-permalink: issue_points
+permalink: sizing_work
 horizontal: false
 ---

 Not all issues are created equal.
-To help plan our anticipated workloads for each sprint and distribute issues efficiently, we assign points to GitHub issues that provide an estimate for how difficult and time-intensive each issue is.
+To help plan our anticipated workloads for each sprint and distribute issues efficiently, we assign points to and Jira issues that provide an estimate for how difficult and time-intensive each issue is.
 While assigning points is a subjective process, there are still some guidelines you can follow.

 ## General rules